Johnston-Lab/FlyCaptureTools/docs/README.md

 ```

 ### Embedding image information
 The video writer provides the option of embedding key bits of information (e.g. 1394 cycle timestamps) in the pixel data.
 This is done by writing the values into the first few pixels (top left corner) of each frame.
 Each value is stored as a 32-bit unsigned integer spread across groups of 4 pixels (4 x 8-bit unsigned integers).
 So if only one field (e.g. timestamps) is stored, the first 4 pixels will be occupied.
 If two fields are stored (e.g. timestamps and gain), the first 8 pixels will be occupied.
 There are up to 10 fields that can be stored, potentially occupying up to the first 40 pixels.
-This is described in more detail on pages 78-80 of the *flir-machine-vision-camera-register-reference.pdf* document.
+This is described in more detail on pages 78-80 of the *flir-machine-vision-camera-register-reference* PDF document.
 - By default, we enable embedding 1394 cycle timestamps as this is necessary to also obtain them from the metadata (see [Checking timestamps](#checking-timestamps)).
-- For the embedded pixel information to be usable, the images must be in grayscale (set the video mode to **VM_640x480Y8**).
+- For the embedded pixel information to be usable, the images must be monochrome (set the video mode to **VM_640x480Y8**).
 This is because the cameras apply Bayer colour processing to colour images, which alters the pixel values and corrupts the embedded data.

 > **WARNING:** Because the first few pixels are encoding image information, they are *not* encoding the recorded scene.
 As a result, they must be removed prior to performing any video analysis.
 Strictly speaking you only need to remove the leftmost pixels as these are the only ones encoding the information, but in practice it will probably be easier to just remove the entire top row.

 ### Checking timestamps
 It is important to check the frame timestamps to account for dropped frames and (in the case of multi-camera operation) adjust for asynchronies between the cameras.
 PyCapture2 allows extracting two types of timestamps (one useful, one not), and the useful type can be extracted from two different places.
 1. **CPU timestamps** are available from the frame metadata.
-These will be included in the CSV timestamps created by the video writer (if this option is enabled).
+These will be included in the timestamps CSV created by the video writer (if this option is enabled).
 These aren't especially useful though as they only represent the time at which the frame was processed by the computer, *not* the time at which the frame was actually acquired.
 As such, they will only be moderately accurate.
 2. **1394 cycle timestamps** give the time directly from the firewire bus, and reflect the exact moment the frame was acquired (the moment the shutter exposure ended, to be exact).
 They are accurate to sub-millisecond levels, and hence are much more useful.
-These can be obtained from the image meta-data written to the timestamps CSV file (though see caveat below), or can be embedded in the video pixel data and extracted later.
+These can also be obtained from the image metadata written to the timestamps CSV file (though see caveat below), or can be embedded in the video pixel data and extracted later (but the video must be monochrome for them to be usable).

-> Not sure if it's a feature or a bug of PyCapture2, but the 1394 cycle timestamps are only provided in the image metadata *if* the option to embed them in the pixel data is also enabled.
+> Not sure if it's a bug or a feature of PyCapture2, but the 1394 cycle timestamps are only provided in the image metadata *if* the option to embed them in the pixel data is also enabled.
 This means that to use them, you must enable embedding timestamps in the pixel data regardless of whether you actually want to extract the pixel data or simply use the metadata written to the CSV file.
 If the embedded timestamps are not enabled, the 1394 cycle timestamps in the metadata will simply list a value of zero for all frames.

 > The 1394 timestamps are provided in somewhat confusing units.
-They are described in more detail on page 79 of the *flir-machine-vision-camera-register-reference.pdf* document.
+They are described in more detail on page 79 of the *flir-machine-vision-camera-register-reference* PDF document.
 The timestamps are given in 3 columns: second count, cycle count, and cycle offset.
 The second count is measured in seconds cycling between 0 and 127; after 127 it loops back round to 0.
 The cycle count is measured in units of 1/8000th of a second (125 microsecond intervals), such that the value may lie between 0 and 7999.
 The cycle offset is measured in units of 1/3072nd of a cycle count (1/24,576,000th of a second, or approximately 40 nanosecond intervals), such that the value may lie between 0 and 3071.
 To extract the full timestamp in seconds: unwrap the second count, convert the cycle counts and offsets to seconds, and then add all of them together.

 You can use the **`extract_embedded_image_info.py`** script to to extract the 1394 cycle timestamps embedded in the pixel data to a CSV file, or you can use the values from the metadata already stored in the video writer's CSV file.